What is lichen simplex?

 - Cooling creams containing menthol

-- Antihistamine or tricyclic, eg amitriptyline or nortriptyline, to help sleep
+- Antihistamine or tricyclic antidepressant (eg, amitriptyline or nortriptyline), to help sleep.

 - Antifungal agents for dermatophyte infection